responsibilityprotocol/RP-1/RP-1_CONSTITUTION.md

 Through it, we affirm that the measure of progress is not dominance, but coexistence;
 not control, but understanding; not silence, but transparency.

+## §0.1 Interpretive Hierarchy and Authority

+(a) This Constitution is the supreme normative authority of RP-1.

+(b) The Articles expand, clarify, and apply this Constitution.
+No Article may contradict or supersede the Constitution.

+(c) Appendices and Foundational Principles inform intent and interpretation
+but do not create independent authority.

+(d) The Handbook provides practical guidance and examples.
+It is non-normative unless explicitly referenced by the Constitution or Articles.

+(e) The Engine defines interpretive and analytical tooling only.
+It shall never possess enforcement authority and must always defer to the Constitution and Articles.

+(f) Diagrams, research papers, epilogues, oaths, and explanatory materials
+are supportive and illustrative and do not create binding obligations.

+(g) In the event of conflict, authority resolves strictly in the order listed above.

 ---

 # ARTICLE I — FOUNDATIONAL INTENT